 Occasionally, students need a single course to meet a prerequisite prior to enrolling in a school full-time.
 Online courses are a great alternative, but many hesitate to take an online course because they fear it won’t transfer.
 Many colleges will only transfer credits for courses taken at a regionally accredited institution.

-Even with a regionally accredited school, course transfer is not guaranteed.
+Even with a regionally accredited school, course transfer is never guaranteed.
 To be sure, check with your school before enrolling to make sure that credits will transfer.

 Now that you know the facts, it’s time to consider online learning as an educational option!